Icesito68/Port-Windows-11-Lge-devices/guide/English/Uninstall.md

 then write `yes`.

 ### Check if Android boots
-Reboot your device and check if android works
+Reboot your device and check if Android boots

 ## ¡Done!